Escape Artist

 Portuguese cities lack proper bike lanes and the sidewalks are narrow and uneven.
 It’s common for buses and cars to come alarmingly close to pedestrians and cyclists.
 If biking is central to your lifestyle, you’ll likely find Portugal’s infrastructure frustrating and even unsafe.

-You might want to consider a lifestyle change, or move to another country.
+If you’re moving to Portugal, You might want to consider a lifestyle change, or think about moving to another country.

 #9.
 Learning Portuguese Is Essential